potnurusiva/Musuem/README.md

 Google VR SDK Version 0.9.1

 About App
-Provides some information on how VR will make an impact on tourism industry
+> Provides some information on how VR will make an impact on tourism industry
+> Gallery in the musuem provides information on VR with audioclips